2007 United Kingdom floods: Gloucestershire

 On 19 July, Gloucestershire Fire and Rescue Service attended 1,800 calls in a 48-hour period, compared with the usual 8,000 calls a year.

 On 22 July, Gloucester City A.F.C.'s Stadium was flooded, and the Tewkesbury road at Longford was completely impassable by the Longford Inn.
 Tewkesbury was completely cut off with no road access, parts of the town were under around 3 ft of water and flood waters entered Tewkesbury Abbey for the first time in 247 years.
 Tewkesbury's Mythe Water Treatment Works were flooded.
 Severn Trent Water warned that treated water would run out by early Sunday evening in Tewkesbury, Cheltenham, Gloucester and surrounding areas.

-Combined military and civil emergency services tried to stop floods reaching the Walham electricity substation in Gloucester supplying half a million people.
-On 23 July 50,000 Gloucestershire homes were left without electricity after a major electricity substation in Castle Meads had to be turned off.
+Combined military and civil emergency services tried to prevent floods reaching the Walham electricity substation in Gloucester supplying half a million people.
+On 23 July, 50,000 Gloucestershire homes were left without electricity after a major electricity substation in Castle Meads had to be turned off.
 Efforts to stop flooding at Walham substation succeeded; the Castle Meads substation was repaired the next day.

-By 24 July, an estimated 420,000 people were without drinking water, including most of the population of Gloucester, Cheltenham, and Tewkesbury.
-Emergency services continued repair work at the Mythe water-treatment works but Severn Trent Water estimated that water supplies would not be restored for at least 14 days.
-900 drinking water bowsers were brought in and the Army was mobilised to distribute three million bottles of water a day and keep the bowsers filled.
+By 24 July, an estimated 420,000 people were without running water, including most of the population of Gloucester, Cheltenham, and Tewkesbury.
+Emergency services continued repair work at the Mythe water-treatment works, but Severn Trent Water estimated that water supplies would not be restored for at least 14 days.
+900 drinking water bowsers were brought in, and the Army was mobilised to distribute three million bottles of water a day and keep the bowsers filled.
 Coors, Carlsberg, Scottish and Newcastle, Inbev and Greene King brewing companies offered 23 beer tankers to help supply drinking water.
-On 26 July Severn Trent Water organised a temporary non-potable water supply to 10,000 homes in Tewkesbury.
+On 26 July, Severn Trent Water organised a temporary non-potable water supply to 10,000 homes in Tewkesbury.
 It was not until 7 August – 16 days after Mythe Treatment Works stopped pumping – that the tap water for the 140,000 homes affected was again declared safe to drink.

-In terms of casualties, a man and his 24-year-old son died from asphyxiation from carbon monoxide poisoning on 27 July when attempting to stop flooding in the unventilated Tewkesbury Rugby Football Club cellar.
-On 28 July, the body of a 19-year-old boy, reported missing seven days earlier, was recovered in Tewkesbury.
+A man and his 24-year-old son died from asphyxiation from carbon monoxide poisoning on 27 July when attempting to stop flooding in the unventilated Tewkesbury Rugby Football Club cellar.
+On 28 July, the body of a 19-year-old man, reported missing seven days earlier, was recovered in Tewkesbury.

 Greater London

-On 20 July flooding occurred in many parts of Greater London.
+On 20 July, flooding occurred in many parts of Greater London.
 Water and power supplies were not disrupted but parts of South West London were under 2 ft of water.
 Heathrow Airport cancelled 141 flights.
 Two of four rail lines in South Croydon were closed by landslips.
 The London Underground was severely disrupted and 25 stations were closed.